travis-ci/dpl/README.md

                                3600)
   --create_timeout SEC         How many seconds to wait before the stack status becomes CREATE_FAILED (type:
-                               integer, default: 3600, note: valid only when creating a stack) --session_token STR          AWS Session Access Token if using STS assume role (type: string, note: Not recommended on CI/CD) --parameters STR             key=value pairs or ENV var names (type: array (string, can be given multiple times))
+                               integer, default: 3600, note: valid only when creating a stack) --parameters STR             key=value pairs or ENV var names (type: array (string, can be given multiple times))
   --output_file PATH           Path to output file to store CloudFormation outputs to (type: string)